GoldenbergLab/r-project-template/processing/README.md

 2. Once the raw data is in the right place, here are the things that are typically done during data processing:
  - get rid of incomplete or bad data.
  - remove unnecessary or duplicated columns.
  - rename variables to have clear names.
+These should be names that would be clear to someone who doesn't know the details of the project.
+See [naming conventions](https://github.com/GoldenbergLab/naming-conventions) for further detail on naming variables.
  - Define variables based on their type (factor, numeric ect.)